rhysfaultless-cpr/cpr-documentation-docusaurus/README.md

 3. Open the folder
 4. In a terminal, navigate to the root of the project folder and run `npm install`
 5. Start the local server by running `npm run start`
 6. A new tab should open in your prefered web browser once the site is running.
     Your terminal session should show the port the webpage is running on.
     The default address is http://localhost:3000/ but this may change if you are already using that port for another site.

 ## Workflow for making updates:

 1. Clone or fork this repository
-2. Create a branch from development. with a name indicating the purpose, such as *feature_xxxxxx*
+2. Create a branch from development. with a name indicating the purpose, such as _feature_xxxxxx_
 3. Make changes to the relevant files
 4. Test using your local server, using the steps mentioned [Steps to run this on your computer locally](##-steps-to-run-this-on-your-computer-locally)
 5. When ready, enter `ctrl-c` in your terminal to stop the server.
 Then run `npm run build` to test that the site builds corretly.
 6. Resolve any errors that the terminal reports, and rerun the command `npm run build`.
+7. Finally, check that your updates adhere to our conde formatting standard, by running the command `npm run format-check`.
+    The terminal will either report:
+    - _All matched files use Prettier code style!_
+    - _Code style issues found in the above file(s).
+Forgot to run Prettier?_
+      You can fix the errors by running the command `npm run format-write`.
+8. You will need to confirm that `npm run format-write` code formatting did not make any functionality changes to your _.mdx_ documentation.
-7. When ready, publish your branch, and submit a Pull Request to merge your changes into the *development* branch.
+9. When ready, publish your branch, and submit a Pull Request to merge your changes into the _development_ branch.
-    Pull Requests to the *production* branch will not merged.
+    Pull Requests to the _production_ branch will not merged.
-8. The administrators of this documentation will review the website for any functional issues, and will periodically merge the latest commits in the *development* branch into the *production* branch.
+10. The administrators of this documentation will review the website for any functional issues, and will periodically merge the latest commits in the _development_ branch into the _production_ branch.

 ## How should I write pages?

 1. Refer to [Markdown's guide](https://www.markdownguide.org/basic-syntax/) for syntax
 2. Refer to [Docusaurus's guide](https://docusaurus.io/docs/next/markdown-features) for supported Markdown features
 3. For advanced users, refer to [Markdown MDX](https://mdxjs.com/) for adding React Components to a Markdown file
-4.  for advanced users, you may create React pages using *.js* or *.ts* file types
+4.  for advanced users, you may create React pages using _.js_ or _.ts_ file types

 ## Where should I place files?